- Policy Issues

 - Know Nuclear

-There could be nonproliferation advantages derived from exporting nuclear energy technologies including consent rights on U.S.-manufactured nuclear fuel, the ability to control the transfer of nuclear technology, and greater influence in the nuclear policies of U.S. partner nations.
-Exporting could also allow the U.S. to influence global standards of nuclear safety and security.
-There is also the simple benefit of increased market opportunity for the companies that produce these nuclear products.
+There are nonproliferation advantages derived from exporting nuclear energy technologies including consent rights on U.S.-manufactured nuclear fuel, the ability to control the transfer of nuclear technology, and greater influence in the nuclear policies of U.S. partner nations.
+Exporting also allows the United States to influence global standards of nuclear safety and security.
+There is also the simple benefit of increased market opportunity for the U.S. companies that produce these nuclear products.

 Concerns about exporting nuclear technologies

-Reasonable assurance of access to fuel through a competitive global market for fuel and other services needed to operate their nuclear plants could dissuade nations from domestic development and deployment of enrichment and reprocessing technology (ENR).
+In addition, reasonable assurance of access to fuel through a competitive global market for fuel and other services needed to operate their nuclear plants could dissuade nations from domestic development of enrichment and reprocessing technology.

 Center for Nuclear Science and Technology Information of the American Nuclear Society